fnickels/terraform-provider-mirror-example/Article.md

 commands will detect it and remind you to do so if necessary.
 ```

 If you did not run the initial terraform init command from earlier the output will look different.
+The output above should look like those when we ran the `terraform init` command a second time earlier.

+Regardless, you will note the provider versions should be the same as those from before.

 Run:
 ```
 ls -la  ~/example/app
 ```

-You will see the Terraform state and lock file as well as the .terraform directory.
+From the file listing the Terraform state and lock files are visible as well as the `.terraform` directory.

-Clear all of these, and rerun the terraform init from within the build image:
+Next we will clear all of these so that the directory only includes the `main.tf` file, and then we will rerun the `terraform init` from within the build image:

 ```
 rm -rf ~/example/app/.terraform \
    ~/example/app/.terraform.lock.hcl \
    ~/example/app/terraform.tfstate

 cd ~/example/
 docker run --rm -ti \
   --name "myBuildContainer" \